Board of Directors

 Angela is a lifelong Virginian and Democrat, born and raised in Lynchburg, attended The College of William & Mary with a degree in Women’s Studies and History, and currently resides in Alexandria with her husband Matt and two dogs Iggy and Myrna.

 Emily has served on the board of Virginia’s List since 2015.
-She is a small business owner who runs a consulting firm specializing in strategic organizational support for nonprofits.
-Emily has spent the last 20 years working for and with public interest and environmental organizations; she is a fundraiser, strategist, organizer, and advocate.
-She began working on political campaigns in 2004 and is committed to ensuring our elected officials are reflective of and responsive to the constituents they represent.
+She has spent the last 20+ years working for public interest and environmental organizations; she is a fundraiser, strategist, organizer, and advocate.
+She began working on political campaigns professionally in 2004 and is committed to ensuring our elected officials are reflective of and responsive to the constituents they represent.

 Monica (she/her) is a wife and proud mother of three amazing young adults ages 18, 15, and 14.
 She is a Community and Political Organizer where she organizes around racial justice, social justice, and family centered issues like paid leave, elder care, child care, living wage, and more.
 A transplant from Queens, New York, Monica is extremely passionate about her communities here in Virginia and hope to inspire many with her vision of a Commonwealth where everyone works together towards racial, social and political justice.
 She is driven to fight for issues including civil rights, equity and equality, voting rights, restorative criminal justice reform, education, women equality, reproductive rights, LGBTQIA, immigration, healthcare, living wage, paid leave, elder care and more.